VanTamNguyen/LearningJava/13_threads.md

 #### Making a thread
 * Extend the class *java.lang.Thread* and override the method ```public void run()```
-    * You can overload the run method but Thread class will ignore the overloaded method.
-Even if you call the overloaded run method directly, it will not start a new thread, it will execute the overloaded one in the thread that calls it.
     ```
     /**
     * Created by tamnv on 1/8/18.